philipptrenz/telegram-speedtest-bot/README.md

 # Telegram speedtest bot

-This bot reports speedtests to a Telegram channel.
+This Python bot reports speedtests to a Telegram channel.

 ## Install dependencies